-A.H.E.C.: The West Virginia Area Health Education Centers Program (WV AHEC) was developed by Congress in 1971 to recruit, train and retain a health professions workforce committed to underserved populations.
-WVU's AHEC program includes five regional Centers that conduct continuing education, pipeline programs, interprofessional education and training, and rural immersions throughout the state.
+WV AHEC: The West Virginia Area Health Education Centers Program (WV AHEC) was developed by Congress in 1971 to recruit, train, and retain a health professions workforce committed to serving rural and underserved populations.
+The WV AHEC Program includes a program office and five regional centers that strategically partner to conduct and evaluate outcomes of pipeline programs, interprofessional education and training, continuing education, and rural immersions across the state.

 WV AHEC Rural Community Health Scholars: The WV AHEC Rural Community Health Scholars (RCH Scholars) program provides supplemental and interprofessional educational experiences for graduate health professions students interested in practicing in rural and/or medically underserved communities.
-In FY23, 38 students from eight institutions were recruited into the fifth cohort of the WV AHEC RCH Scholars program, and 35 Scholars graduated in June 2023.
-Thirty-three Scholars from cohort five are moving into the second year of the program, and recruitment for the sixth cohort of Scholars is underway.
+In FY24, 38 students from six institutions were recruited into the sixth cohort of the WV AHEC RCH Scholars program, and 27 Scholars graduated in May 2024.
+Thirty Scholars from cohort 6 are moving into the second year of the program, and recruitment for cohort 7 is underway.

-Rural Track: The mission of Rural Track is to increase the number of primary care physicians practicing in rural/underserved areas of West Virginia.
-Rural Track provides additional learning opportunities of working in a rural setting and caring for individuals in those areas while maintaining the requirements, goals, and objectives of the traditional track.
-Fifty-six have graduated from the program and 16 scholarships have been awarded.
+Rural Track-Family Medicine: The mission of the Rural Track is to increase the number of primary care physicians practicing in rural/underserved areas of WV.
+Rural Track provides additional learning opportunities working in rural settings and caring for individuals in those areas while maintaining the requirements, goals and objectives of the traditional track.
+A total of 64 students have graduated from the program.

-Rural Immersions: Health profession students attend rural immersions to gain supplemental educational experience regarding community health and disease processes.
-In FY23, RCH Scholars participated in at least one of five immersions: Food Insecurity & Preservation in Rural Communities, Health Policy and Advocacy for Rural/Underserved Communities, Food Insecurity & Nutrition in Rural Communities, Rural Maternal Healthcare, and Health Inequities & Disparities in Rural Communitiess.
+Rural Immersions: Health professions students attend rural immersions to gain supplemental educational experience regarding community health and disease processes.
+In FY24, WV AHEC Rural Community Health Scholars participated in at least one of five immersions: Food Insecurity and Nutrition (two centers), Provider Advocacy through Policy and Outreach, Integration of Primary Care and Oral Health, and Health Inequities and Disparities.

-R.H.I.G.: The RHIG is a student-led group of health professions students of different disciplines who learn about rural health issues through guest speakers and activities.
-In FY23, six meetings were held all via Zoom.
-Topics covered included healthcare policy in rural communities, veterans' healthcare, rural and underserved women's health, and rural global issues.
-Students also participated in a service-learning project by organizing a raffle for the food bank in Preston County, West Virginia.
+R.H.I.G.: The Rural Health Interest Group is a student-led group of health professions students of different disciplines who learn about rural health issues through guest speakers and activities.
+In FY24, seven meetings were held.
+Six via Zoom and one in-person meeting that was part of a poverty simulation with the WVU School of Nursing.
+Topics covered included homelessness and healthcare, global rural healthcare, rural dentistry, and emergency medicine.
+Students also participated in a service-learning project by organizing a food and toiletries drive for the Greenbrier County Wellness Center.

-Interprofessional Teams: WVU collaborated with WV AHEC to coordinate eleven IPT activities that included 50 students from an array of disciplines: physician assistant, behavioral health, medicine, pharmacy, public health, physical therapy, speech pathology, and nursing.
-IPT activities addressed a broad range of topics: women's health in rural/underserved communities, health career shadowing, nutrition and food insecurity, and strengthening families.
+Interprofessional Teams: WVU collaborated with WV AHEC to coordinate 11 interprofessional team activities that included 77 students from physician assistant, behavioral health, medicine, pharmacy, public health, physical therapy, speech pathology, nursing and medical assistant disciplines.
+Activities addressed diabetes & periodontal, community health worker, integration of primary/oral health, provider advocacy, health inequities/disparities in rural communities, rural women's health, social determinants of health, substance use prevention in adolescents and nutrition and food insecurity.

-WVU STUDENT ROTATIONS IN COMMUNITY BASED CLINICAL ACTIVITIES, BY DISCIPLINE 7/1/22-6/30/23
+WVU STUDENT ROTATIONS IN COMMUNITY BASED CLINICAL ACTIVITIES, BY DISCIPLINE 7/1/23- 6/30/24

-NUMBER AND LOCATION OF WVU STUDENT ROTATIONS IN COMMUNITY BASED CLINICAL ACTIVITIES 7/1/22 - 6/30/23
+NUMBER AND LOCATION OF WVU STUDENT ROTATIONS IN COMMUNITY BASED CLINICAL ACTIVITIES 7/1/23 - 6/30/24